jryantap/CSCI370-TeamProject/GroupProject/Design-Team/ProjectPlan.md

 ## 1 Introduction

-This is an android app for managing grocery lists.(Possible revision: Our team will develope an Andriod app that will allow the user to create and manage grocery lists.)
+ Our team will develope an Andriod app that will allow the user to create and manage grocery lists.

 ## 2 Process Description